eric-d-knowles/hist_w2v/README.md

 3. `lemmatize_ngrams.py`: lemmatize the ngrams (i.e., reduce them to their base grammatical forms).
 4. `filter_ngrams.py`: screen out undesired tokens (e.g., stop words, numbers, words not in a vocabulary file) from the ngrams.
 5. `sort_ngrams.py`: combine multiple ngrams files into a single sorted file.
-6. `index_and_create_vocabulary.py`: numerically index a list of unigrams and create a ``vocabulary file'' to screen multigrams.
+6. `index_and_create_vocabulary.py`: numerically index a list of unigrams and create a "vocabulary file" to screen multigrams.